 After that, you are done – congratulations!
 You have just learned how to switch web hosts for your WordPress website.

 Switching Web Hosts for WordPress Websites in a Nutshell

-Switching your WordPress site from one web host to another can be an intimidating task, especially for the first-timers.
-Keep in mind that just like everything else concerning running your own website, it becomes less difficult when you break it down to steps.
+Switching your WordPress site from one web host to another can be an intimidating task, especially for first-timers.
+Keep in mind that just like everything else concerning running your own website, it becomes less difficult when you break it down into steps.

 - Prepare the new hosting environment for the switch

 - Import your files and database to the new host

 - Switch the nameserver of your domain

 That’s basically it.
 Congratulations again for making it this far – well done!